PTSolns/PTSolns-cli/docs/UPGRADING.md

 We now show in the `version` column the latest installable version.
 If none are available then we show a `n/a` label.
-The corresponding command with `--format json` now returns the same output of `arduino-cli core search --all --format json`.
+The corresponding command with `--format json` now returns the same output of `ptsolns-cli core search --all --format json`.

 ### `core upgrade` and `core install` will install the latest compatible version.